hussains8/infrastructure-as-code/README.md

-# 🌐 Multi-Region Kubernetes Clusters with Terraform, Ansible & GitLab CI
+# 🌐 Multi-Region Kubernetes Clusters with Terraform, Ansible & CI/CD

 ## 📄 **Overview**
 This project provisions **high-availability, multi-region Kubernetes clusters** using **Terraform** and **Ansible**.
 It applies best practices in **infrastructure as code**, **disaster recovery**, and **automated patch management** across **AWS and Azure** environments.
 Designed to support critical workloads with strict **uptime** and **compliance** requirements, such as healthcare or financial platforms.